jonathanatuscpsu/OpenSourcePackages/index.md

 Welcome!
 This site showcases open-source projects that apply data, analytics, and programming to real-world problems in business, research, and industry.

-If you are an undergraduate or graduate student interested in **business analytics, data science, Python, statistics, or open-source development**, these projects are a great way to gain hands-on experience while working on meaningful problems.
+If you are an undergraduate or graduate student interested in **business analytics, data science, Python, statistics, or open-source development**, these projects offer a great opportunity to gain hands-on experience while working on meaningful problems.

 ![Mixed Data Project](https://raw.githubusercontent.com/jonathanatuscpsu/OpenSourcePackages/main/mixed-data.png)